oviyabhaskaran/Projects/Business Entity Matching and Relationship Resolver/README.md

 # **Overview**

 This project is a Python-based application designed to match and validate Company Names, particularly when multiple names may refer to the same entity (e.g., due to mergers or acquisitions).
-By using Bing Custom Search API, the program identifies and retrieves relevant reference URLs for paired company names, providing insights into whether two names represent the same company or different entities.
+By using **Bing Custom Search API**, the program identifies and retrieves relevant reference URLs for paired company names, providing insights into whether two names represent the same company or different entities.
 The application also generates a well-formatted Excel report containing the input company names and the corresponding reference URLs, applying advanced formatting for readability.

 ## **Key Features**